-- a) Various easements are currently being processed with the authorities, which have not yet been granted, for the Chapiquiña-Putre, Capricornio-Antofagasta and El Negro-Soquimich transmission lines; and for the tap-off at the El Negro Substation. - b) Damage Indemnity Claim against GasAtacama Chile S.A.
+a) Various easements are currently being processed with the authorities, which have not yet been granted, for the Chapiquiña-Putre, Capricornio-Alto Norte, Capricornio-Antofagasta and El Negro-Soquimich transmission lines; and for the tap-off at the El Negro Substation.

+b) Damage Indemnity Claim against GasAtacama Chile S.A.
 EECL and its subsidiaries Central Termoelectrica Andina SpA, Inversiones Hornitos SpA and Electroandina SpA filed a claim against GasAtacama Chile S.A. before the 22nd Civil Court of Santiago seeking an indemnity for the damages caused to the plaintiffs by GasAtacama because it provided incorrect information to the Economic Load Dispatch Center from January 2011 to October 2015 that raised the costs of the members of the electric system.
 On May 15, 2018, the 24th Civil Court of Santiago ordered that this case be joined to the claim filed by AES Gener.
 On April 18, 2019, a reconciliation hearing was held, but no reconciliation was reached.
 At the defendant's request, the Court ordered the plaintiffs to act through a common legal counsel or lawyer.
 EECL filed a subsidiary motion for reconsideration that the Court sustained.
 After the argument period ended, an order was issued in February 2020 to present evidence.
 The parties filed a motion for reconsideration of that order and, alternatively, an appeal.
-The motion for reconsideration was partially sustained and the appeal was deemed filed on June 18, 2020.
-The docket was then sent to the Santiago Court of Appeals on June 22, 2020 to decide on the appeal against the order on evidence to be presented.
+The motion for reconsideration was partially sustained and the appeal was deemed filed.
+The docket was sent to the Santiago Court of Appeals on June 22, 2020 to decide on the appeal against the order on evidence to be presented.
 Both parties presented their arguments on November 10, 2020 and the case was settled by an agreement.
-The Court rendered a ruling on July 30, 2021 dismissing the appeal by EECL, CTH, CTA and Electroandina.
-The plaintiffs petitioned that the case be reactivated on December 15, 2021.
-An order to suspend the evidentiary period for 45 business days was issued on January 24, 2022, through March 16, 2022.
+The Court rendered a ruling on July 30, 2021 dismissing the appeal by EECL, CTH, CTA and b) Damage Indemnity Claim against GasAtacama Chile S.A. (continued)